Gage-McGuire/kev-lsp/README.md

 ### KEV's Language Server

-`./kev-lsp-vscode-extension` contains the files to run the LSP in vscode
+`./kev-lsp-vscode-extension` contains the files to run the LSP in vscode (will be pulled out into a independent repo)
 `./rpc` contains code pertaining to the communication protocol (encoding/decoding)
 `./lsp` contains mostly models/structs which allows for marshaling and unmarshaling
 `./analysis` contains logic and states which determain responses